voiio/voiio.github.io/apply.md

 to prepare anything.
 We will be explaining to you a bit more about our company and might be asking for some missing information to complete your application.

-After the call we will reassess and take a look at the code you have provided or send you a coding challenge.
+After the call, we will reassess and take a look at the code you have provided or send you a coding challenge.

 #### Coding challenge